KTH-EXPECA/oai5g/docs/quectel/start.md

 # How to Setup Quectel to connect to Openairinterface5G

-We use the [RM500Q-GL 5G HAT COTS UE](https://www.waveshare.com/wiki/RM500Q-GL_5G_HAT) as our COTS UE which uses a [Quectel RM502Q-AE 5G module](https://www.quectel.com/product/5g-rm50xq-series/)
+We use the [RM500Q-GL 5G HAT COTS UE](https://www.waveshare.com/wiki/RM500Q-GL_5G_HAT) as our COTS UE which uses the [Quectel RM502Q-AE 5G module](https://www.quectel.com/product/5g-rm50xq-series/)

 We connect it via USB3 to an Ubuntu 20.04 system